State's new coronavirus deaths surge to 99, cases climb by 2,470

 The mortality rate compares positive cases against deaths.

-The state's rate increased to 2.0 percent for all deaths and cases, including nonresidents, compared with 2.9 percent in the United States and 3.1 percent worldwide, which neared 969,000 deaths and passed 31.4 million cases Monday, according to Worldometers.info.
+The state's rate increased to 2.0 percent for all deaths and cases, including nonresidents, compared with 2.9 percent in the United States and 3.1 percent worldwide, which neared 975,000 deaths and neared 31.84 million cases Tuesday, according to Worldometers.info.

 Palm Beach County's rate was 2.8 percent, compared with Broward at 1.8 percent and Miami-Dade with 1.9 percent.
 With much fewer deaths, the mortality rate is 3.4 percent in St. Lucie, 2.8 percent in Martin, 3.7 percent in Indian River and 1.5 percent in Okeechobee.